 Teach kids to follow these rules if they come into contact with a gun:

 It's particularly important for kids to leave the area to avoid being harmed by someone who doesn't know not to touch the gun.
-A child as young as 3 has the finger strength to pull a trigger.
-It's also important for kids to tell an adult about a gun that's been found.
+A child as young as 3 years old has the finger strength to pull a trigger.
+It's also important for kids to tell an adult about a gun that has been found.

 Many kids are raised with guns in the home, particularly if hunting is a part of family recreation.
 If you keep a gun in the home, it's important to teach your kids to act in a safe and responsible way around it.